hackclub/jams/jams/singles/voxel-animation/en-US.md

 ## Forking the Template

 This is the first part of your wonderful journey to Three.js!
+The template includes assets that you might use in your lofi animation, everything will be lofi themed so feel free to use them!

 You will fork the [template](https://replit.com/@GalaxyGamingBoy/VoxelAnimation-Template) from [this link](https://replit.com/@GalaxyGamingBoy/VoxelAnimation-Template).
 After visiting the link on the right hand side of the screen there is a `FORK` button.
 Click it!
 After clicking enter your voxel animation name and click `FORK REPL`.